Aryachavoshi/PINN-SM/README.md

 ## Repository Contents

 1. `PINN-SM.ipynb`: Jupyter notebook containing the code for training and testing the PINN-SM model.
-2. `training.csv`: Dataset used for training and testing the model, containing meteorological and soil-related variables.
+2. `training.csv`: Dataset used for training and testing the PINN-SM model, containing meteorological and soil-related variables.
+3. `Transfer_learning.ipynb`: Jupyter notebook containing the code for training and testing the PINN-SM model during transfer learning experiment.
+4. `training_for_transfer.csv`: Dataset used for training and testing the PINN-SM model, containing meteorological and soil-related variables during the transfer learning experiment.
+5. `PINN_SM.pth`: Trained PINN-SM model used as an input for transfer learning experiment
+6. `ANN.pth`: Trained ANN model used as an input for transfer learning experiment

 ## Data Source

 The data used in this study was collected from a field laboratory located at the Brackenridge Laboratory of The University of Texas at Austin, Austin, Texas.
 This dataset provides a comprehensive set of environmental variables necessary for soil moisture prediction in a real-world setting.
+The data used for the transfer learning experiment was from a soil moisture station in Texas Soil Moisture Observation Network (TxSON) located in Waco, Texas.

 ## Requirements